 Camp 2: Weight loss is simply a hormonal response and calories do not really matter.

 I am NOT 100% camp number 1 or camp number 2.
 I see importance in both.

-But I don’t think when you go Keto you can just EAT ALL THE FOOD without thinking about it.
+But when you go keto, I don’t believe you should EAT ALL THE FOOD without thinking about it.

 If your metabolism is “damaged” from yo-yo dieting or discorded eating and you start eating loads of fat without thinking about it, you most likely will put on weight.
 You still need to be mindful of what you are consuming.

 But the beautiful thing about eating a high fat diet is, we start to balance out our hormones.
 Cholesterol (fat) is the precursor for all of our sex hormones, so more fat in the diet tends to mean better hormonal health.

 We can regulate our blood sugar and improve our hormonal health by increasing fat in the diet, reducing the amount of carbs we ingest and improving our food quality (organic, grass-fed, gmo free).